 - whipped cream, also optional

-How to make hot buttered cider
+how to make toasty and delicious hot buttered cider

-- Blend the butter, sugar, and spices in a bowl until well combined into a paste or ‘batter’, as it’s called.
+- Blend the butter, sugar, and spices in a bowl until well combined into a paste or ‘batter,’ as it’s called.

 - Heat up the apple cider in a saucepan, just until it comes to a simmer, and stir in the butter/spice mixture until completely dissolved.

 - Pour into mugs, and add an ounce of rum or whiskey to each glass.

 - Top with lightly sweetened whipped cream and a dusting of nutmeg.